rustbox/discussion/riscv-router.md

 ### Gigabit Ethernet

 What is the minimum power (in watts) for a gigabit-capable device to route a signal?
+-> https://en.wikipedia.org/wiki/Category_5_cable#Characteristics lists the characteristic impedance (at 100 MHz) as 100Ω
+-> https://en.wikipedia.org/wiki/Ethernet_physical_layer lists the voltage levels as ±2.5V

+So ignoring transmission line effects and switching frequencies—both of which seem significant here, since most cables are relatively long and the switching seems relatively far from a pure sine wave—and using `P_avg = (V_rms)^2 / R` we get ~ 31 mW per line, or 248 mW per 4-pair (8-line) link.
+So for a 4-port switch, we'd expect almost exactly 1W for the physical layer (is this an over- or under-estimate?).

 What is the minimum clockspeed?
 Per https://en.wikipedia.org/wiki/Gigabit_Ethernet#Copper it's a lot less than I thought: 62.5 MHz (1000 Gb / 4 lanes / 2 bits/clk / 2 ??? )